jiejackfan/Java-Animator/resources/README.md

 (NEW) For assignment 9, we adjusted our model to handle angle and layer information.
 In our model implementation, we added a regular hash map to store the layer information, with the key as layer and the value as a list of shapes within the layer.
 In motion, keyframe, and shape public classes, new fields were added to store the start angle and end angle information of the shapes.
 According setter and getter functions were included as well.

 ----------------------------------------------------------------------------------------------------------------------------------------
-Changes to the model - 1:
+Changes to the model in Assignment 6:
 1. Changed the getAnimation() function (how view knows what to display at a particular tick) so a shape will stay on the screen even if it ended.
 2. Moved read only functions of IModel to ReadOnlyModel so view does not get access to mutate the model.
 3. Removed Abstract and concrete shape class, replaced them with a Enum class to represent different shape types.
 Using enum will elimate the need to create concrete classes when the user wants to introduce a new shape to the system.